Membership Inference Attacks for Unseen Classes: Theoretical Model

 \subsection{Empirical Estimates}

 To understand the implications of this theorem in our setting, we can treat the quantile regressor as a feature extractor using the final layer before the prediction step to generate embeddings $\phi(x)$ for each sample in the dataset.
 We compare the distribution over last-layer embeddings in the attack training set (the seen subset of classes) with the distribution over last-layer embeddings in the evaluation set.
-Intuitively, the transferability theorem states that when there exists a linear transformation between these two distributions, the false-positive-rate guarantee of the quantile regressor over the training distribution will also hold for the test (full) distribution.

 Thus, in order to show that the theorem statement holds, we need to measure the density ratio between the attack training distribution and the test distribution.
 In practice, we approximate the density ratio using Gaussian mixture models trained over a low-dimensional projection of the embeddings (the top two PCA components) rather than the original embeddings due to the relatively low sample size.
 These Gaussians are visualized in Figure \ref{fig:gmm}.